bartelby/toy_web_app/README.md

 The project consists of a minimal Flask web app whose requirements are given in the accompanying PDF file.

+Prepare the environment by doing the following:
+For installation on clean mac:
+(1) sudo easy_install pip
+(2) sudo pip install virtualenv
+(3) pip install flask
+(4) Install Apple developer tools if prompted

 To run the web application, do the following:
 (1)     Activate the virtual environment.
 In a command or terminal window
         navigate to the project's top level directory and enter